 A central conceptual ingredient to this essay is, of course, that of intelligence.
-This may be the trickiest aspect of the concept, due to the diversity of views on what 'intelligence' is.
-This section will attempt to elucidate in what ways our conceptualization of a 'civic intelligence' could be labelled as intelligent and what people can do to develop this capability.
+This may be the trickiest aspect of the concept, due to the diversity of views on what "intelligence" is.
+This section will attempt to elucidate in what ways our conceptualization of a "civic intelligence" could be labeled as intelligent and what people can do to develop this capability.

 Intelligence implies that a reasonable view of the situation exists (or can be constructed) and that reasonable actions based on this view can be conceived and enacted on a timely basis.
 Clearly, the creation and dissemination of information and ideas among a large group of people is crucial.
 Learning is important because the situation changes and experimentation has shown itself to be an effective conceptual tool for active learning.
-Therefore, some of the key aspects include: multi-directional communication and access to information; discussion, deliberation and idea generating; monitoring; learning; experimenting; adapting; and regulating.
+Therefore, some of the key aspects include: (1) multi-directional communication and access to information; (2) discussion, deliberation, and ideating; (3) monitoring; (4) learning; (5) experimenting; (6) adapting; and (7) regulating.
 As the concept of civic intelligence begins to be more fleshed out, these aspects would be turned into patterns in the sense that Alexander and his colleagues intended.

 Let's briefly touch on one aspect of intelligence - monitoring - and some examples of new civic uses.
 Technology, it turns out, ushers in both challenges and opportunities.
 We find, for example, that at the same time our technology and economic imperatives are creating vast problems, it is also introducing some provocative new possibilities for our civic intelligence model.
-One recent innovation, a system employing seven earth orbiting satellites, enables us to monitor earth's vital signs from space (King and Herring 2000).
-While the system doesn't specify what we, the earth's inhabitants, will do with the data, it's clear that we would not have a good picture of the state of the earth without it.
-This type of surveillance can expose other events to public scrutiny; it was the French 'Spot' satellite which first alerted the world to the Chernobyl disasters.
+One recent innovation, a system employing seven earth orbiting satellites, enables us to monitor earth's vital signs from space [29].
+While the system doesn't specify what we the earth's inhabitants will do with the data, it's clear that we wouldn't have a good picture of the state of the earth without it.
+This type of surveillance can expose other events to public scrutiny; it was the French "Spot" satellite which first alerted the world to the Chernobyl disasters.
 Also unlike previous enterprises this project makes its data readily and cheaply available to people all over the world.
-The existence of 'emergency response networks' (Roeder 1999) provide excellent examples of provisional networks that can be erected in a relatively short time to meet specific threats to public health or welfare
+The existence of "emergency response networks" [30] provide excellent examples of provisional networks that can be erected in a relatively short time to meet specific threats to public health or welfare.